dilshanp/HearthQueryStats/README.md

 3. Setup a MySQL server (On Mac go to System Preferences -> MySQL -> Initialize Database)
 4. Enter a password for user 'root' and select 'Use Legacy Password Encryption'
 5. Click 'Start MySQL Server'.
 Then go ahead and import the card_table.sql file
-* Note: At the top of .sql file, the database is called 'test', but feel free to change the name if you feel the need to, but keep the same name in 'use test' line by replacing 'test' with your preferred name.
+* Note: At the top of .sql file, the database is called 'test', but feel free to change the name if you feel the need to.
+However, keep the same name in 'use test' line by replacing 'test' with your preferred name.
 6. Save and execute the .sql script.
 Now the database is setup and it is time to enter the Query Parser.

 **Execution of Parser:**